logicchains/Levgen-Parallel-Benchmarks/README.md

 D is compiled with -O -release -inline -noboundscheck

-Nimrod is compiled with -d:release
+Nimrod is compiled with -d:release, and --threads:on if using the llvm one (the llvm doesn't support OpenMP).

 Scala is run with sbt "run seed" from within the scala folder.